eea/eea.reportnet3.api.fme/doc/help/src/writer-feature-type-param.md

-# Reportnet 3 Reader Feature Type Parameters
+# Reportnet 3 Writer Feature Type Parameters
 To access feature type parameters, click the gear icon on a feature type in the workspace.
 This opens the Feature Type Parameter Editor.

 ## Options